Smoothness and singularities of the perfect form and the second Voronoi compactification of ${\mathcal A}_g$: Proof of Theorem

-We may assume that the integral generators $p(v_i)$ are {\em reduced}, that is, the $\gcd$ of their coordinates is~$1$.
-(Equivalently, we may assume that the $\gcd$ of the coordinates of each~$v_i$ is~$1$.)
-Taking reduced integral generators $p(v_1), \ldots, p(v_M)$ in $\operatorname{Sym}^2({\mathbb Z}^g)$ for a polyhedral cone, the cone is perfect (and therefore part of the perfect cone decomposition) if and only if the pairs $\pm v_1,\ldots, \pm v_M$ in $\ZZ^g$, are coordinates (with respect to a lattice basis) of {\em all} the minimal vectors for some $g$-dimensional lattice.
-Equivalently, the pairs are precisely the integral vectors attaining the arithmetical minimum for some rational positive definite quadratic form in $g$~variables.
-We refer to~\cite{schuermann-2009} for further details.
+By $\dim\sigma$ we denote the {\em dimension} of a cone $\sigma$ in $\operatorname{Sym}^2({\mathbb Z}^g)$, that is, the dimension of its linear hull.
+The faces of perfect cones (intersections with a supporting hyperplane) are perfect cones of lower dimensions themselves.
 For a given~$g$, the perfect cones give a face-to-face tessellation of the rational closure of the space of real, positive-definite $g\times g$ matrices.
 This tessellation is invariant with respect to the action $M\mapsto U M U^t$ of the group $\operatorname{GL}_g(\ZZ)$ on this space.
 Two perfect cones are called $\operatorname{GL}_g(\ZZ)$-equivalent, if they are in the same orbit with respect to this group action.
 By a classical theorem due to Voronoi, we know that there exist only finitely many perfect cones up to equivalence for every fixed~$g$.
-For a given~$g$ it is therefore at least principally possible to classify all perfect cones~$\sigma$ of a given dimension~$\dim \sigma = N$.
+For a given~$g$ it is therefore possible, at least in principle, to classify all perfect cones~$\sigma$ of a given dimension~$\dim \sigma = N$.
+However, for a classification of all perfect cones of dimension~$N$, hence in spaces $\operatorname{Sym}^2({\mathbb Z}^g)$ with varying $g$, we need an additional argument.